loveencounterflow/pipestreams/pipestreams-manual/chapter-00-comparison.md

   other; after pipelines, assemblies could be written as linear sequences of named functions.

-* The stream transform call convention—where a transform is (produced from) a function `( data, send ) ->` that accepts a piece of `data` and a `send` method that is used to send data downstream—proved to be the main enabling aspect of the PipeDreams library.
+* The PipeDreams stream transform call convention—where a transform is (produced from) a function `( data, send ) ->` that accepts a piece of `data` and a `send` method that is used to send data downstream—proved to be the main enabling aspect of said library.
 All of a sudden you could just dump [all that is wrong with NodeJS streams](http://dominictarr.com/post/145135293917/history-of-streams) and forget about all their [Byzantine complexities](https://nodejs.org/api/stream.html): just write a function that